FrankN88/quiz-game/TESTING.md

 It was through this testing that the following changes were made:
 - Assessing the combinations of colours and the related contrast.
 - Fonts choice looking smart and not invasive.
-- Improving the overall images quality compared to the initial framework idea.
 - Overall balance in the positioning and sizing of elements in the pages.

 ## Manual Testing  :wrench: